khezen/bulklog/README.md

 ## Contributions

 Help is always welcome!
 For example, documentation (like the text you are reading now) can always use improvement.
-There's always code that can be clarified and variables or functions that can be renamed or commented.
+There's always code that can be improved.
 If you ever see something you think should be fixed, you should own it.
-Here is how you get started.
 If you have no idea what to start on, you can browse the issues labeled with [help wanted](https://github.com/khezen/bulklog/labels/help%20wanted).

 As a potential contributor, your changes and ideas are welcome at any hour of the day or night, weekdays, weekends, and holidays.
 Please do not ever hesitate to ask a question or send a pull request.